Tour Guide App - Feel like a local when visiting a new city

-A crowd-sourced site that allows a user to build or follow tours of a city of their choosing.
+A crowd-sourced site that allows users to build or follow tours of any city.
 The mobile app is a tour guide in your pocket.
 Tours can be shared and collaborated with multiple users.
 A desktop site for more expanded detail planning.

 Objectives & Requirements

 To offer a platform for small businesses to promote themselves.
 Promote a greater cultural understanding of visitors through shared experiences.
 Use technology to show that even when we walk alone in a new city, we are not alone in our exploration.
 Revenue will be generated from business paying for preferred listings, selling user data, premium user memberships.
 A marketing plan will need to emphasize reviews from Navi.
 There needs to be a draw for business to earn a review or a spot on someone’s created tour.

 Gain a more insider experience during a visit to a new city.
 Learn more locations to visit, see a city from a different perspective.

 Photos and reviews from existing content forms such as Yelp or Instagram.
 Both have API that can be used to build this platform.

 Initial hypothesis of user needs - Clear, reviewed, verified locations that comprise a tour/experience of a city.
 The tours should include travel duration and tips on how to optimize the journey.
 Users need to be able to trust that the tour they selected, and that it will not provide them with a negative experience.
 The tours or tour guides will need to be verified to establish user trust.
 Photos and written expectations of the route and locations along the tour should be included for the user to base their decision.

 I interviewed 7 potential user ranging in age from 22-41.
 Their responses were able to help reshape my initial hypothesis and give me feedback on potential features of the application.

 When visiting a city, most users looking for:

 Good restaurants (defined by local hang out not culinary award winning)